PostgREST/postgrest/ARCHITECTURE.md

 ### Plan

-Using the Schema Cache, this module enables more complex functionality (like resource embedding) by enriching the ApiRequest.
-It generates intermediate Plan types that then will be used for the next step.
+Using the Schema Cache, this module fills in SQL details that the user might have not specified (like an `ON CONFLICT (pk)` clause ).

 A request might be rejected at this level if it's invalid.
 For example when doing resource embedding on a nonexistent resource.